Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fkeylen.md

 the default value is then equal to 0.

 The monitor receives the file in the form of sequential records.
-The client can develop a file type EXIT or write an end-of-transfer procedure to use this information which can be recovered by the symbolic variable &FKEYLEN.
+The client can develop a file type EXIT or write an end- of- transfer procedure to use this information which can be recovered by the symbolic variable &FKEYLEN.